 Hate to Wait?
 Here’s Help

-Seven time-saving, productivity-boosting strategies to help ADHD adults get more done and feel less frustrated doing it.
+Seven time-saving, productivity-boosting strategies to help adults with ADHD or ADD get more done and feel less frustrated doing it.

 Do you hate to wait?
 I do.

 Because of my attention deficit disorder, I get frustrated when I’m forced to do nothing — which is what waiting is.
 I do a lot of public speaking, and, on more than one occasion, I’ve zoned out as the moderator ran through a list of housekeeping announcements.
 As I begin my presentation, I always have a few awkward moments as I refocus — and I can never quite remember where the moderator said the bathroom was.

 I also get frustrated if I can’t complete a task within a few hours.
 I know that the longer I spend on a task, the more likely I am to get distracted from it.
 And distraction means doing nothing — at least, nothing productive.

 I’ve tried to stop feeling frustrated when I have to wait and can’t do anything productive, and I’ve had little success.
 I have, however, come up with ways to be more productive throughout the day.